 Presented April 2013 at the George Awards

 Janis Spire (MBA '87), serves as President and CEO of the Alliance for Children's Rights.
 Ms. Spire has worked for nearly two decades to improve the lives of society's most vulnerable children.
 Her work at the Alliance helps impoverished, abused, and disabled children.
 Prior to her tenure at this organization, Ms. Spire served eight years as the Chief Operating Officer of the Elizabeth Glaser Pediatric AIDS Foundation.
-Read more about her incredible accomplishments.

 Graduate School of Education and Psychology Waves of Service Award